himetsai/math/README.md

-# Math Archive (2023-Present)
+# Hime Math (2023-Present)

-An personal archive of all the homework, and thesis work in mathematics and related fields since 2023.
+A personal archive of all the work I've done in math since 2023.

 ## 📚 Course Archive